-User Story #1 (Remote Steering)
+User Story #2

+(Remote Driving Instructions)

-Service Level Requirement SLR Unit SLR Value Explanations/Reasoning/Background Range [m] 10000 Assuming V2N: Communication range within the coverage of a macro cell.
-From HV to Remote driver: 32 Mbps (video streaming) Or From HV to remote driver: ~8 Mbps are needed for a progressive high-definition video/camera (h.264 compression).
-Four cameras are needed (one for each side): 4 8 = 32 Mbps.
-Information Quality of information/ From HV to remote driver: Optional: 36 Mbps (if video From HV to remote driver (optional): Sensor data (interpreted objects) are also provided from the HV to the parking remote drive.
-Requested/ Generated Information/ Information needs streaming and object information is sent) Assuming 1 kB/object/100 ms and 50 objects, the result is 4 Mbps.
-From remote driver to HV: Up to 1000 bytes per message (up to 400 Kbps) (Commands from From remote driver to HV: The size of command messages, e.g. a) turn steering wheel, direction, angle, etc., b) apply the brake, brake pressure, etc. including appropriate security headers.
-The command messages will be sent every 20 ms (maximum 50 messages per remote driver) second).
-Service Level Latency [ms] From HV to Remote driver: 100 From Remote driver to HV: 20 From remote driver to HV: Depends on the reaction time needed, which is directly related to the maximum driving speed allowed.
-For instance at a speed of 50 km/h, the HV will move 0.27 m within 20 ms. Service Level Reliability % From HV to Remote driver: 99 From Remote driver to HV: 99.999 (Very high) From remote driver to HV: The transmission of commands or paths from the remote driver requires a very high level of reliability because this affects the safe and efficient operation of the AV.
-In addition, the video streams and/or sensor information should be sent with 'high reliability' to make sure that the remote driver has the correct (current) view of the surroundings.
+Service Level Requirement SLR Unit SLR Value Explanations/Reasoning/Background Range [m] 10000 Assuming V2N: communication range within the coverage of a macro cell.
+Information Requested/Generate d Quality of informatio n/ Informatio n needs From HV to remote driver: 32 Mbps (video streaming) Or From HV to remote driver: optional: 36 Mbps (if video streaming and object information is sent) From remote driver to HV: up to 1000 bytes per message (up to 400 Kbps) (Commands from remote driver) OR From remote driver to HV: up to 25 Kbps (Path from remote driver) From HV to remote driver: ~8 Mbps are needed for a progressive high-definition video/camera.
+Four cameras are needed (one for each side): 4 8=32 Mbps From HV to remote driver (optional): sensor data (interpreted objects) are also provided from the HV to the parking remote driver.
+Assuming 1 kB/object/100 ms and 50 objects, the result is 4 Mbps.
+From remote driver to HV: the size of command messages, e.g. a) turn steering wheel, direction, angle, etc., b) apply the brake, brake pressure, etc. including appropriate security headers.
+The command messages will be sent every 20 ms (maximum 50 messages per second).
+From remote driver to HV: the data of provided paths are several Kbps (e.g. 100 points and 32 bytes for each point).
+Service Level Latency [ms] From HV to remote driver: 100 From remote driver to HV: 200 From remote driver to HV: with only the instructions to be transmitted from remote driver to the HV, latency requirements are more relaxed.
+Service Level Reliability % From HV to remote driver: 99 From remote driver to HV: 99.999 From remote driver to HV: the transmission of commands or paths from the remote driver requires a very high level of reliability because this affects the safe and efficient operation of the AV.
+In addition, the video streams and/or sensor information should be sent with 'high reliability' to make sure

+(Very high) that the remote driver has the correct (current) view of the surroundings.
 Velocity [m/s] 2.78 <10 km/h is considered the maximum speed for remote steering under highly uncertain conditions.

-Vehicle Density [vehicle/ km^2] 10 Vehicle density reflects the number of HVs.
+Vehicle Density [vehicle/k m^2] 10 Vehicle density reflects the number of HVs.
 Many more RVs could be present.
 Positioning [m] 0.1 (3σ) Positioning accuracy is needed to navigate around objects blocking parts of the driving lane and to navigate through small gaps between two or more objects.
-Interoperability/ Regulatory/ Standardisation Required [yes/no] No / Yes / No Typically, these ToD solutions are proprietary implementations.
+Interoperability/ Regulatory/ Standardisation Required [yes/no] No/Yes/No Typically, those ToD solutions are proprietary implementations.
 Regulation is needed because authorities may need to specify maximum speed, minimum accuracy, data formats, etc.